GauravKhulway/twitchi-theTwitterBot/README.md

 ![image](https://user-images.githubusercontent.com/47207388/120892811-a3de1280-c62d-11eb-93a0-c7067f636a72.png)

-My Twitter bot(Twitchi [@CodeWithTwitchi](https://twitter.com/CodeWithTwitchi)) that post inspirational quotes using API and retweet you tweet, if you use hashtags
+My Twitter bot(Twitchi [@CodeWithTwitchi](https://twitter.com/CodeWithTwitchi)) that post inspirational quotes using API and retweet your tweet, if you use hashtags
   - `#twitmw`
   - `#javascript`